geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 35. Close the **Message trace search results** window, and then close the **New message trace** window.
 This will return you to the **Message trace** window in the **Office 365 Security and Compliance center**.

-36. Remain signed into Office 365 as Holly.
-In your Internet Explorer browser, leave the tabs open for the next task.
+36. Remain signed into Microsoft 365 as Holly.
+In your Edge browser, leave the tabs open for the next task.

 ### Task 2 - Monitor Service Health and Analyze Reports

 Adatum's CTO is concerned with the service health issues that have recently come to light throughout the organization He has asked Holly to review several of the key service health queries and reports so that she becomes aware of the information that's available to help Adatum monitor its service health.

-1. On the LON-DC1 VM, select the **Microsoft 365 admin center** tab within your Internet Explorer browser.
+1. On the LON-DC1 VM, select the **Microsoft 365 admin center** tab within your Edge browser.

 2. In the left-hand navigation pane, you previously selected the **Show all** option in the prior task.
 Select the **Health** group that displayed when you selected **Show all**, and then select **Service health**.